geertjanw/ojet-training/README.md

 <my-employee-form-container data="[[employees]]"/>
 ```

-Start the 'ojet serve' process again and note that you are now using a nested CCA component.
+Start the 'ojet serve' process again and note that you are now using a nested Web Component.

-6. We can make the container CCA component more interesting by including an [ojCollapsible](http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=collapsible&demo=basicCollapsible):
+6. We can make the container Web Component more interesting by including an [ojCollapsible](http://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html?component=collapsible&demo=basicCollapsible):

 ```html #button { border: none; }
 <oj-bind-for-each data="[[$props.data]]">